hazelcast/hazelcast/docs/design/security/02-jet-job-security.md

 - Disable Jet: One can disable Jet engine completely using `JetConfig#enable`.
 We don't create the internal Jet service and don't start the threads.
 If a user tries to obtain `JetService`, we throw an exception.
-Jet is enabled by default.
+Jet is disabled by default.
 - Disable Jet class/resource upload: Jet uploads the job resources and classes along with the job.
 This is disabled by default and can be enabled using `JetConfig:resourceUploadEnabled`.
 Since this config is